ztzhang/SoundSynth/README.md

 It should now render the video as well.
 The generated video should look like [this](http://sound.csail.mit.edu/data/result.mp4).

 To play with more objects & materials, run `get_precompute_data.sh` to download our pre-computed data.
-All possble object/material combinations are listed in `data/obj_mat_list.txt`.
+All possible object/material combinations are listed in `data/obj_mat_list.txt`.

 # Data